-\end{example} The next lemma formalizes that contextual Thompson sampling, which selects an action according to the posterior probability it is the optimal action for the current context, has simple regret that does not vanish even as the horizon grows.
+The third arm ($i=3$), is insensitive to context, with $\theta_1^{(3)} = \theta_2^{(3)} =U$ where $U\sim {\rm Uniform}[0,1]$.
+Rewards are noiseless, with $R_{t,I_t}= r_{\theta}(I_t, X_t)=\langle \theta^{(I_t)},X_t\rangle$.
+Hence, if $X_t = e_1$, then $R_{t,I_t} = \theta^{(I_t)}_1$; otherwise $R_{t,I_t} = \theta^{(I_t)}_2$.
+Observations are not subject to delay (i.e. $L=1$). \end{example} The next lemma formalizes that contextual Thompson sampling, which selects an action according to the posterior probability it is the optimal action for the current context, has simple regret that does not vanish even as the horizon grows.
 The same result applies to appropriate contextual versions of UCB.
 The simple reason is that action 3 is never sampled, because it does not maximize the reward in either context.
-This means no information about $\theta_0$ is gathered and the decision-maker cannot determine whether action 3 is the best arm to select.
-If the goal is to identify the best policy within a restricted class, the exploration algorithm needs to be designed so that it gathers the right information for this task.
+This means no information about $\theta^{(3)}$ is gathered and the decision-maker cannot determine whether action 3 is the best arm to select.
+If the goal is to identify the best policy within a restricted class (i.e. those that select the same arm, irrespective of context), the exploration algorithm needs to be designed so that it gathers the right information for this task.
 The proof follows from this argument and is omitted for brevity.
-At a high-level, contextual TS fails here because it does not reflect the true decision-objective. \begin{lemma}(Failure of contextual Thompson sampling) Suppose that $\Prob(I_t = i \mid H_t) = \Prob( \argmax_{j} \mu(\theta, j, X_t ) =i \mid H_t )$ for each $i\in [k]$.
-Under Example \ref{ex:less_personalized}, there is an absolute numerical constant $c>0$ such that for all $T\in \mathbb{N}$, $ \E\left[ \Delta_{T} \right] \geq c.$ \end{lemma}
+At a high level, contextual TS fails here because it does not reflect the true decision-objective.